moka-guys/dnanexus_RPKM/README.md

 This app has been designed to be run in an automated fashion following the end of a sequencing run.

 Using the inputs described below BAM files for each panel code are downloaded.
-A minimum of three samples of the same panel must be present in the project.
+A minimum of three samples must be present in the project.

 ## What data are required for this app to run?